-- graph-name (required): The name of the graph. - collection-name (required): The name of the edge collection the edge belongs to. - edge-key (required): The key attribute of the vertex.
+- graph-name (required): The name of the graph. - edge-key (required): The key attribute of the vertex.

 • waitForSync (optional): Define if the request should wait until synced to disk.

 • if-match (optional): If the "If-Match" header is given, then it must contain exactly one etag.
 The document is updated, if it has the same revision as the given etag.
 Otherwise a HTTP 412 is returned.
 As an alternative you can supply the etag in an attribute rev in the URL.